msdirtbag/MDEAutomator/README.md

 **Requirements:**

-Connect-MDEGraph must be run successfully in the session before this command will work.
+You must be connected to Microsoft Graph using `Connect-MDEGraph` before running this command.

 **Parameters:**